untoldengine/UntoldEngine/COMMERCIAL.md

 If you need to **modify the engine privately** — without disclosing your changes or contributing them back — a Commercial License is available.

+If your use case involves modifying engine source files and keeping those changes private, a Commercial License is required.

 ## What the Commercial License grants

 - Modify engine source code and keep those changes proprietary